The Riots

 The Riots is a play created by Gillian Slovo from spoken evidence, which explains and evaluates the events that took place during the 2011 England riots.
 The play is written in the style of verbatim theatre using interviews from politicians, police, rioters and victims involved in the riots.
 The Riots first opened at the Tricycle Theatre in Kilburn on 22 November 2011, after previewing from 17 November 2011.

 Context

 On 6 August 2011 rioting broke out in Tottenham, London in reaction to the death of Mark Duggan, who was shot dead by a police officer on 4 August.
 Over the next four nights the rioting spread, affecting other areas of London and the rest of England.
 Serious rioting, looting, assault, and damage to property and businesses took place in cities all over England.
 Less than two weeks after the initial rioting on 6 August, police forces throughout England had made nearly 3,000 arrests.
 The government refused to hold a full public enquiry into the causes of the rioting.
-Nicholas Kent, artistic director of The Riots, contacted Gillian Slovo only days after the rioting began and together they created a dramatic response to these terrible events, which they claimed would answer some questions.
+Nicolas Kent, artistic director of The Riots, contacted Gillian Slovo only days after the rioting began and together they created a dramatic response to these terrible events, which they claimed would answer some questions.